-Out of the 27 firmslisted in the Dar es Salaam Stock Exchange, 13 financial firms (banks and other financial institutions) were excluded from the sample because their regulations regarding dividend payments are different from other firms, such as manufacturing and industrial firms, and also because accounting treatment of some of the accounting variables are different.
-The exclusion of the financial firms is also proposed by von Eije and Megginson (2008).
-Out of the remaining sample of 14 firms, two of them were removed from the sample, as either they did not have complete information or they were not listed in the exchange market continuously for the period of the study.
-In general, only 11 non-financial firms continuously listed for the period of the study, and were making profit, qualified to form a composition of the sample of this study.
-Most of these selected firms are foreign firms listed in DSE and they have also existence in other emerging economies.
-Based on this fact, one may believe that factors influencing these firms to pay dividends are similar across emerging economies because most stock markets in emerging economies are still in their infant stage, and, therefore, firms operating in such markets may likely have similar behaviors, as far as dividend decision is concerned.
-This may be due to the fact that growing capital markets may not be liquid enough to provide capital avenues to the firms, so, most likely, internal financing (retention) becomes the only available alternative source of capital.
+Out of the total 29 firms listed in DSE,13 financial firms (banks and other financial institutions) were excluded from the sample because their regulations regarding dividend payments are different from other firms like manufacturing and industrial firms.
+Out of the remaining sample of 16 firms, five of them were removed from the sample as they either did not have complete information or they were not listed in the exchange market continuously for the period of the study.
+In general, only 11 non-financial firms continuously listed for the period of the study and were making profit qualified to form a composition of the sample of this study.